-Within companies that use Scrum properly the organization is built around fixed, cross-functional, self-organizing teams who are given the freedom and responsibility to think of a strategy they believe will result in the best product.
-Everyone around the development team is focused on supporting and facilitating the teams in building the desired product.
-In consultation with the Product Owner, the development team themself decides what to work on and how much they can handle during a sprint.
+Within companies that use Scrum properly, the organization is built around fixed, cross-functional, self-organizing teams who are given the freedom and responsibility to think of a strategy they believe will result in the best product.
+Everyone around the Development Team is focused on supporting and facilitating the teams in building the desired product.
+In consultation with the Product Owner, the Development Team themself decides what to work on and how much they can handle during a Sprint.
 This results in a clear focus and the opportunity to obtain a sustainable pace of continuous delivery.

 So far so good.

-The fact is that a large part of nowadays organizations consists of contractors.
-They have got a core of employees, and around it a flexible layer of contractors they can easily up- or downscale.
+The fact is that a large part of nowadays organizations consist of contractors.
+They have got a core of employees and around it a flexible layer of contractors they can easily up- or downscale.
 In this turbulent age with rapid changing business- and market conditions, organizations are almost obliged to have this flexibility.
 Next to this, an increasing amount of people with specific knowledge and skills also choose to be independent.
 They are not willing to work for companies for years in a row but want the freedom to switch assignments and engage in new challenges and environments continuously.

 As mentioned before, Scrum is based on fixed, cross-functional, self-organizing teams.
-The best teams have a stable composition for a longer period and hereby have the opportunity to really become a strong team instead of a group of individuals.
+The best teams have a stable composition for a longer period and thereby have the opportunity to really become a strong team instead of a group of individuals.
 They've experienced ups & downs together and thoroughly know each other’s qualities and personality.
 But how do you build such a strong team, when a large part of the team consists of contractors?
 Is it actually possible to build a true team when contractors are part of it?

 The short answer is: yes, this is definitely possible!
 But... there are some arguments that should be taken into account.

 - Be cautious with up- or downscaling.
-Often management considers contractors as the first ones they can get rid off, when for example there's a lack of funding.
+Often management considers contractors as the first ones they can get rid of when for example there's a lack of funding.
 Although this makes sense, management should be careful not to up- or downscale continuously.
 This will have a devastating effect on the team's productivity.
 But also the contractors won't truly buy-in because of the continuous uncertainty.
 Only change the team's composition when the reasons for it are completely well-founded.

 - Treat contractors the same as employees.
 Differentiate as little as possible.
 For example: invite the entire team when there's something to celebrate or the company is having a fun offsite.
 Involve them with everything that might be relevant and reinforces their relationship with the company.